Science of Weather: O'Shea Solar Park

 Right here in Detroit, this is one of the largest urban solar arrays in the region.
-Welcome to O’Shea solar park.
-Our friends at DTE, tell us all about O’Shea solar park which you may have seen driving on I-96 near Greenfield Road.
+Welcome to O’Shea Solar Park.
+Our friends at DTE Energy, tell us all about O’Shea solar park which you may have seen driving on I-96 near Greenfield Road.

-“A lot of people ask about solar in Michigan because it’s not always sunny here.
-But these panels work year-round whether in summer or winter.
-There most efficient in direct sunlight, but they work even on cloudy days or when it’s not hot out.
+“A lot of people ask about solar in Michigan because it’s not always sunny here, but these panels work year-round whether it’s winter or summer.
+They’re most efficient in direct sunlight, but they work even on cloudy days or when it’s not hot out.
 They’re actually more efficient in the cooler weather.”
 Terri adds.

 You may be surprised to hear those cooler days can be more beneficial, well there’s a reason for that.

-“The way solar works is there is photovoltaic cells in each one of these panels, there made up of a bunch of photovoltaic cells and when the sunlight enters those cells the heat creates a current of electricity.
-In the middle of summer, it gets really hot, so it just operates a little more efficiently if it isn’t as hot.”
-Says Terri.READ MORE: MSP, Metro Detroit Police Crack Down On 'Move Over' Law
+Terri explains, “The way solar works is there are photovoltaic cells in each one of these panels, there made up of a bunch of photovoltaic cells and when the sunlight enters those cells the heat creates a current of electricity.
+And in the middle of summer, it gets really hot, so it just operates a little more efficiently if it it’s not as hot.”

 Solar panels are designed to be out in the elements, but how are the panels impacted when it’s raining or snowing?

-Terri tells us, “The rain really doesn’t, but the snow cover can.
+Terri replies, “The rain doesn’t, the snow can cover.
 If we get a big snow, it will cover the panels, but you’ll see they don’t stay covered for long.
 So, it’s not like when we have snow on the ground all winter.
-Because of the tilt and because when they’re active they’re creating heat the snow often melts off quickly and they get back to work.”
+Because of the tilt and because when they’re active there creating heat the snow often melts off quickly and they get back to work.”

 Whether the forecast calls for rain or shine, solar parks are helping power communities.